bwvisu/bwvisu.github.io/technical-docs/technical-docs.md

 Finally, adapt your middleware configuration file to your setup.
 More information on this configuration file can again be found [here](backend.md).

 ## Applications
+Applications provided by bwVisu are usually containerized Singularity images.
+There are only few restrictions on the images used in bwVisu.
+For more information see [here](applications.md).

 # How to install